simonmichael/hledger/hledger-ui/doc/hledger-ui.1.m4.md

 ## Register screen

-This screen lists all transactions affecting a particular account, like a check register.
-Unlike hledger's register command (which lists individual postings), in hledger-ui's register:
+This screen shows the transactions affecting a particular account, like a check register.

-- Each line represents a whole transaction.
+Each line represents one transaction and shows:

-- For each transaction, it shows the other account(s) involved, in abbreviated form.
+- the other account(s) involved, in abbreviated form.
   (If there are both real and virtual postings, it shows only the accounts affected by real postings.)

-- It shows the overall change to the current account's balance from each transaction; positive for an inflow to this account, negative for an outflow.
+- the overall change to the current account's balance; positive for an inflow to this account, negative for an outflow.

-- When no query other than a date limit is in effect, it shows the current account's historic balance as of the transaction date.
-  Otherwise it shows a running total starting from zero.
+- the current account's historic balance (if no query other than a date limit is in effect) or the running total starting from zero (otherwise), after the transaction.
   Eg, these will show historic balances:

     ```
     $ hledger-ui